June 11, 2020

 Of course the costs of hang gliding are not completely straight forwards, so there are some hidden costs to consider.

 When going to new locations to fly, there is often a site fee.
 This helps to maintain the location and keep the launch and landing zone nice for every pilot.
 Site fees vary from location to location but generally run around $25 for a week.
 Some locations also offer rides up the mountain.
-So unless you want to carry your glider up to top before every flight, factor in the cost of a ride card as well.
+So unless you want to carry your glider up to top before every , factor in the cost of a ride card as well.

 Travel is also a common hidden cost.
 Packing a hang glider on top of your car often causes your car to run less efficiently and will increase your gas costs.